-Thus, the parameter δ plays a crucial role in balancing the trade-off between privacy loss and model performance.
-It determines the amount of sensitive information that must be disclosed to make accurate predictions, given a desired level of uncertainty in the model's predictions.
-As δ increases, fewer sensitive features need to be revealed, resulting in reduced data leakage but also less precise model predictions, and vice versa.
+Thus, the parameter δ plays a crucial role in balancing the trade-off between privacy loss and model prediction's uncertainty.
+It determines the amount of sensitive information that must be disclosed to have enough confidence on model predictions.
+As δ increases, fewer sensitive features need to be revealed, resulting in reduced data leakage but also less certainty on model predictions, and vice versa.
+Note that disclosing more sensitive attributes does not necessarily improve the accuracy of predictions for a specific individual, as highlighted in previous research [31].
+Although it's challenging to rigorously analyze the relationship between privacy loss and predictive accuracy across various contexts, our empirical studies across multiple datasets and learning algorithms do suggest that exposing more sensitive features generally enhances prediction accuracy.
+Thus, the parameter δ appears to govern the trade-off between sacrificing privacy and gaining predictive performance.

 As highlighted in the previous example, the core feature set is not uniform for all users.
-This is further exemplified in Figure 2 using the Credit dataset [4] with a logistic regression classifier.
+This is further exemplified in Figure 2, using the Credit dataset [9] with a logistic regression classifier.
 The figure reports the cumulative count of users against the minimum number of features they need to disclose to ensure confident predictions.
 It demonstrates that many individuals need to disclose no additional information to attain accurate predictions (corresponding to a pure feature of set size 0), and most individuals can achieve accurate predictions by disclosing only ≤ 2 sensitive features.
 These insights, together with the previous observations linking core feature sets to entropy, motivate the proposed online algorithm, the second contribution of the paper.